 But getting these products on to our plates is not as straightforward as simply putting them into shops and restaurants.
 These products must undergo rigorous safety assessments before they can be sold.
 Authorities like the European Food Safety Authority, the Food and Drug Administration and the US Department of Agriculture in the USA regulate and decide if the product is safe to eat and how it should be labelled.

-One thing that is certain is that our food processes and supply chains need to change, if we want to avoid causing irreparable damage to the planet.
+One thing that is certain is that our food processes and supply chains need to change and food procurement companies need to move with society, if we want to avoid causing irreparable damage to the planet.

 While we are always looking at innovations which can improve every aspect of the supply chain, the most important thing to us is clear and transparent information on what we supply and where it has come from.
 This is always the first step towards assuring that meat procurement is reliable, responsible and gives you great quality meat.